ignocide/auto-test-api/README.md

 Some features:

+  - Export to specific APIs document which's extension is .doc.html
   - Auto play test via npm, you can integrate into jenkin...
   - Use variable to store response data which will be reuse for the testcases
   - See variable value via console log in browser by click on variable which you want to debug